etadata/owasp-workshop/README.md

-# owasp-workshop: Orchetraing containers with Kubernetes
+# owasp-workshop: Orchestraing containers with Kubernetes

 This repo contains Docker and kubernetes labs.